oauth-xx/oauth2/CONTRIBUTING.md

 3. Add specs for your unimplemented feature or bug fix.
 4. Run `bundle exec rake spec`.
 If your specs pass, return to step 3.
 5. Implement your feature or bug fix.
 6. Run `bundle exec rake`.
 If your specs fail, return to step 5.
+To verify against both rack 1.0 and 2.0, use `bundle exec rake wwtd:local`.
 7. Run `open coverage/index.html`.
 If your changes are not completely covered by your tests, return to step 3.
 8. Add documentation for your feature or bug fix.